-- A strong background in behavioural or systems neuroscience research including experience with programming languages, such as Python or Matlab. - A desire to work independently and collegially in a collaborative environment. - PhD/DPhil degree in neuroscience or a related discipline (e.g. experimental psychology). - Experience in monitoring rodent brain activity in vivo or ex vivo electrophysiology in rodents. - Experience in conducting behavioural experiments in appetitive learning.
+- A strong background in behavioural or systems neuroscience research. - A desire to work independently and collegially in a collaborative environment. - PhD/DPhil degree in neuroscience or a related discipline (e.g. experimental psychology). - Experience in monitoring rodent brain activity (e.g. in vivo or via Fos immunohistochemistry) or ex vivo electrophysiology in rodents. - Experience in conducting behavioural experiments in appetitive learning and programming languages, such as Python, are desirable.